Yatsuuw/Discord-Bot-Deprecated/README.md

 -> Moderation :

-          - ban: exile a server user
+          - exile: ban a server user

           - clear: clear a defined number of messages

-          - kick: expel a user from the server
+          - expulse: kick a user from the server

           - lock / unlock: block / unlock a text room